What is a sales funnel? Stages, examples and how to build one

 Based on the specific technologies, categories and past experiences the lead shares, the sales rep can inject relevant, personalized content into the initial conversations that speak directly to their problems.

-Twilio: Bottom of the funnel
+Twilio: bottom of the funnel

 Finally, the lead considers Twilio as their solution.
 However, they have questions about pricing, implementation and the return on their investment.

-Hyper-specific sales pages, such as customer stories, in-depth documentation and use cases, now come in handy.
+Hyper-specific sales pages, such as customer stories, in-depth documentation and use cases, come in handy.
 The more relatable they are to the lead’s industry and scenario, the better.

 Example 2: Tricentis